 - associated businesses that may want to market products to you;

-- companies that provide information and infrastructure systems to us;
+- companies that provide services to us, including companies that provide us with information and infrastructure systems;

 - anybody who represents you, such as finance brokers, lawyers, and accountants;